Nolte: New Yorker Publishes Massive Fabrication About Police from Harvard Prof

 The New Yorker published that.

-This outrageous lie was caught by UnHeard.com’s Louise Perry, who says she is such a fan of Lepore, she purchased multiple copies of the Harvard professor’s latest book to give to friends and family.
+This outrageous lie was caught by UnHerd.com’s Louise Perry, who says she is such a fan of Lepore, she purchased multiple copies of the Harvard professor’s latest book to give to friends and family.

 But while reading Lepore’s anti-police screed, Perry could not get that “two-thirds” number out of her head.